testerez/vscode-style-vars-panel/README.md

   // ...
 }
 ```
-> `vscode-sass-vars` will sort and categorize those variables (color, dimention, other...)
+> Those variables will be automatically sorted and categorized (color, dimention, other...)

 ### PRs are welcome!